-Where the council have commissioned the home to school service to schools, are responsible for ensuring the required checks are in place where there is contact with children and young people such as enhanced Disclosure and Barring Service (DBS) and child barred list checks.
-Schools should be reassured that the council is working to ensure this is achieved and is working with companies looking at developing appropriate safeguarding training.
+The Council, where they have commissioned the home to school service to schools, are responsible for ensuring the required checks are in place where there is contact with children and young people such as enhanced DBS and child barred list checks.
+Schools should be reassured that the Council is working to ensure this is achieved and, as detailed above, is working with companies in delivering appropriate safeguarding training.

-*By definition services that are privately owned, or services operated by parents or others providing services to schools (e.g. ‘Parent Bus’ arrangements) and those that come onto the school site.
-UK coach companies being used for trips and visits in the UK and abroad.
+*By definition services that are privately owned, and/or managed, or services operated by parents or others providing services to schools (e.g. ‘Parent Bus’ arrangements) and those that come onto the school site; including UK coach companies being used for trips and visits in the UK and abroad.

-There is a minimum requirement when a school arranges transport separately on a private or one-off basis with commercial companies that the following should be adhered to:
+There is a minimum requirement when a school arranges transport separately on a private or one-off basis with commercial companies and the following should be adhered to:

-- All drivers must have a current enhanced DBS undertaken by their employer and any other checks deemed necessary by the employer in order to undertake work that brings them into contact with pupils or students.
+- All drivers must have a current enhanced DBS undertaken by their employer and any other checks deemed necessary by the employer in order to undertake work that brings them into contact with pupils/students.

-- Subsequent checks as to any disclosures under the Rehabilitation of Offenders Act 1974 are taking place upon recruitment and thereafter at regular intervals (disclosure of reprimands, warnings, convictions).
+- Ensure that subsequent checks as to any disclosures under the Rehabilitation of Offenders Act 1974 are taking place upon recruitment and thereafter at regular intervals (disclosure of reprimands, warnings, convictions).

-- All drivers would have had induction which includes safeguarding and also regular safeguarding training and that training includes specific issues concerning children and young people e.g. Child Sexual Exploitation.
+- Ensure that all drivers receive induction and also safeguarding training and that training includes specific issues concerning children and young people e.g. Child Sexual Exploitation.

-- Schools have a right to ask questions of a private company coming onto the school site to feel reassured and to record that activity and response alongside the personnel records held in the school (not required on an SCR).
+- A School has the right to ask questions of a private company coming onto the school site to feel reassured and to record that activity and response alongside the personnel records held in the School (not required on an SCR).

-- Schools have a right to write out to commercial companies being used for private or one-off work to ask for a written clarification and confirmation of points one and two and keep a record of that letter and response alongside with the personnel records held in the school (not required on an SCR).
+- A School has the right to write out to commercial companies being used for private or one-off work to ask for a written clarification and confirmation of points 1 and 2 and keep a record of that letter and response alongside the personnel records held in the School (not required on an SCR)

-- Schools are expected to report any concerns they have and for a Designated Lead/SMT in a school to report and seek advice from the School Transport Team, consider any threshold for LADO, seek a referral into Social Care if appropriate and that this includes any concerns or worries raised by a pupil/student using both school and public transport.
+- Schools are expected to report any concerns they have and for the Designated Safeguarding Lead/or a senior manager in a School to report and seek advice from the School Transport Teams.
+They should consider any threshold for LADO (Local Authority Designated Lead for investigating allegations against professionals, volunteers, carers), and/or seek a referral into Social Care if appropriate.
+This includes any concerns or worries raised by a pupil/student using both school and public transport.

-- Schools should exercise a right to seek advice and decline a private contract or continuation of a private arrangement if they don’t feel reassured.
+- A School should exercise the right to seek advice and decline a private contract or continuation of a private arrangement if they don’t feel reassured by the information provided.

-In addition, it is a longer term aim that all drivers on both council contracted services and non-council private bookings with commercial companies, should have an induction which includes safeguarding and also regular and appropriate safeguarding training which includes specific issues concerning children and young people e.g. Child Sexual Exploitation.
+In addition, it is a longer term aim that all drivers on both DCC contracted services and non-DCC private bookings with commercial companies, should have an induction which includes safeguarding and also regular and appropriate safeguarding training which includes specific issues concerning children and young people e.g. Child Sexual Exploitation.

 Bus companies being used from the local area when abroad is a more complex issue as these companies may not have the same regulations, and could not offer such regulation.
 It would be down to the discretion of the school to ensure supervision of the pupils/students and have risk assessments that incorporate such an undertaking.

-Drivers may be approached by a child or young person and they may tell or show you something that is a worry or concern and drivers need to be prepared for this.
-They should:
+Drivers may be approached by a child or young person and they may tell or show you something that is a worry or concern and drivers need to be prepared for this: